aws-samples/generative-ai-cdk-constructs-samples/samples/rfp-answer-generation/README.md

 The solution is divided into 2 stacks: Ingestion and Inference.
 Additionally, this project provides you with a sample front-end application that allows you to upload and process new RFPs, and interact with the answers provided by the LLM: you can edit, approve and download the answers as a new XLSX file.

+You can also inspect the solution [data flow](docs/images/data-flow.png).

 ### Ingestion stack

 The ingestion stack uses the [Generative AI CDK Constructs](https://github.com/awslabs/generative-ai-cdk-constructs) Knowledge Bases and OpenSearch Serverless L2 constructs to deploy a fully-managed data ingestion pipeline powered by Anthropic Claude LLMs.